-The use of "bat out of hell" tempos at the organ causes all short notes played in rapid succession to blur, to collapse into each other.
-What reaches the ear of the listener unfamiliar with the printed page can be nothing more than an indistinct wash of sound.
+The use of "bat out of hell" tempos at the organ causes all short notes played in rapid succession to blur -- to collapse into each other.
+When this happens, what reaches the ear of the listener is nothing more than an indistinct wash of sound.
 It's hard to take in the countryside at 500 mph.
 The same is true in music.
 We need to be careful not to expect to dart through this work at a ruinous tempo, playing it as if we're parked in a tow away zone, and not giving it time to develop a life of its own [see Balance In Organ Playing, Part I].
-The composer created it to be music, not a speed drill, and it's up to the performer, you and me, to breathe life into what can easily become yet another empty performance of an old standby.
+The composer created it to be music, not a speed drill, and it's up to the performer to breathe life into what can easily become yet another empty performance of an old standby.

 (continued in Part II)